 Copyright Notice and License

-The Creative Commons Attribution-NoDerivatives License is applied to all copyrightable parts of BRENDA.
+The Creative Commons Attribution License CC BY 4.0 is applied to all copyrightable parts of BRENDA.
 The copyrightable parts of BRENDA are copyright-protected by Prof. Dr. D. Schomburg,Technische Universität Braunschweig, BRICS,Department of Bioinformatics and Biochemistry, Rebenring 56, 38106 Braunschweig, Germany.

 You are granted license to copy, distribute, display and make commercial use of the BRENDA database if you make appropriate reference to BRENDA and the authors.
 However, if you intend to distribute a modified version, you must ask us for permission first.

 While we encourage you to use these resources for your research and commercial purposes, we want to ensure that our content is given proper citation in all cases where it is used.

 If you are unsure about how to cite this source or would like written approval for a specific use that is otherwise restricted, please contact us at:

 We encourage you to send us a copy of your publication or other work citing these resources using the email address above.
 Such examples help us document and better understand how our content is being used, and thus guide and support our continued efforts to provide useful open public resources.

 If you cite or display any content, or reference our organization, in any format, written or otherwise, including print or web publications, presentations, grant applications, websites, other online applications such as blogs, or other works, you must follow these guidelines.